burdzwastaken/hello-world-k8s/README.md

-# hello-world-k8s
+# Sample webserver for Spinnaker v2 provider

-test for v2 provider
+Source to prod Kubernetes Spinnaker artifact code is staged here.
+The point is to provide a simple webserver that can have its colors/content quickly tweaked during a demo or tutorial.